AouladLahceneOussama/peer-to-peer-car-location/README.md

 ```
 php artisan serve
 ```
-> Register to the application with 2 account.
+> Register to the application with 2 account, one with the partner role and the other with the user role, to test all the functionalities
->
-> there is 2 rols : partner and user

 # Functionalities
 - Publish your location offers.